'Dr Strange' cast inspired by teaching from Buddhist monk on set

-BEVERLY HILLS, Calf Tutelage from a Buddhist monk helped British actor Benedict Cumberbatch with his starring role in "Doctor Strange", the latest film from Marvel Cinematic Universe.
+BEVERLY HILLS, Calf (Reuters) - Tutelage from a Buddhist monk helped British actor Benedict Cumberbatch with his starring role in "Doctor Strange", the latest film from Marvel Cinematic Universe.

-"That's a great practice to have in your life - full stop," said Cumberbatch, referring to the mindfulness training the monk provided on set.
+"That's a great practice to have in your life - full stop," said Cumberbatch, referring to the mindfulness training the monk, Gelong Thubten, provided on set.

 "As an actor it's great because it brings you into that moment of stillness and presence.
 You've got a lot of people demanding your attention in film making."

-The Tibetan monk was invited on set by British actress Tilda Swinton, who plays mystical character "The Ancient One", who transforms "Strange" from incompetent student to a magic-wielding sorcerer.
+The Tibetan Buddhist monk was invited on set by British actress Tilda Swinton, who plays mystical character "The Ancient One", who transforms Strange from incompetent student to a magic-wielding sorcerer.

 "I introduced him to the project and he's been hanging out with us and teaching everybody, if they don't know, about mindfulness and about how to still the mind," Swinton told Reuters.

+(This version of the story has been refiled to add in monk's name and dropped word Buddhist in paragraphs 3 and 5)

-(Reporting by Reuters Television; Writing by Adela Suliman.
-Editing by Patrick Johnston/Jeremy Gaunt)
+Reporting by Reuters Television; Writing by Adela Suliman.
+Editing by Patrick Johnston/Jeremy Gaunt